Things Not To Do in Phuket

 - 11. Don’t ride elephants

-Just like any country, their are few customs everyone should respect and a few things you should not do in Phuket.
+Just like in any country, there are few customs everyone should respect and a few things you should not do in Phuket.
 Some are petty and casual, some are serious and could lead to real trouble.
 If you are familiar with Thailand you probably know and respect those rules, even the untold ones.
 Many of them seem so obvious and common sense, we shouldn’t even have to mention them.
 And yet, it is well known that people often do things outside their country they would never even consider in their own.
 So if you know about the rules listed below and respect them already: well done!
 If you don’t, maybe you should think about it.

-In addition, let’s add that Patong is not really Thailand so it’s a little more easy-going than the rest of the island, but once you go out Patong, people will seriously frown at you!
+In addition, let’s add that Patong is not really Thailand, so it’s a little more easy-going than the rest of the island, but once you go out Patong, people will seriously frown at you!

 1. Don’t wear your shoes in a temple